JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Upload batch of entities and relationships

-Batch upload accepts the formats: `json`, `csv`, and `yaml` sent as text the request body.
-The following `Content-Type` request headers should be set accordingly for the intended type:
+Batch upload accepts the formats: `json`, `csv`, and `yaml` sent as text in the request body.
+The following `Content-Type` request headers should be set according to the intended type:

 | Format | Content-Type         |
 | :----: | -------------------- |